AmbassadorGraveyard/ambassador-android-sdk/README.md

 ## Releasing the SDK

 In the ambassadorsdk module's build.gradle, inside of the ext block at the bottom, increment libraryVersion.
+Make sure that `IS_RELEASE_BUILD` is true.

 Inside the base folder of the project, execute the following command.
 The command will fail but that is expected.